Can a ketogenic diet help promote recovery after a traumatic brain injury?

 The goal of a ketogenic diet is to encourage the body to burn fat for energy instead of sugar.
 To do this, the body must enter a state of ketosis by cutting off the primary source of sugar: carbohydrates.

-Once ketosis is triggered, all the fat your liver produces is converted into ketones, which are acids your body can use for energy.
+Once ketosis is triggered, the fat your liver processes is converted into ketones, which your body can use for energy.

 Benefits of a Ketogenic Diet for Traumatic Brain Injury Recovery